 [name of bank].VA-2 Bank

-These file contain all the information corresponding to the programs they include.
+These files contain all the information corresponding to the programs they include.
 These files can be displayed directly from Ultra Analog VA by opening the Bank manager and clicking on the Show Files button.
 This will open an Explorer or Finder window on Windows or Mac OS respectively at the right location.

 The simplest way to create a backup of banks and programs is to make a copy on an external media of the above mentioned folders.
 Individual banks can be backed-up by making copies of individual bank files.

 Banks and programs can easily be shared with other Ultra Analog VA users.
 This operation simply involves the exchange of the above mentioned user bank files.
 When a new bank file is copied to the bank folder, it is automatically available to Ultra Analog VA.

 Note that individual programs can not be exported.
 They always appear inside a bank file.
 If you only wish to share a few programs, create a new bank, copy the programs you wish to exchange to this bank and share the corresponding bank file.

 If necessary, it is possible to restore the original factory library of banks and programs.
 The original factory bank files are located in the following folders: